Death toll rises to 40 in Turkey coal mine explosion

 Associated Press

-AMASRA, Turkey (AP) — The death toll from a coal mine explosion in northern Turkey rose to at least 40 people Saturday, officials said.
+AMASRA, Turkey (AP) — Funerals for miners killed in a coal mine explosion in northern Turkey began Saturday as officials raised the death toll to at least 40 people.

-Desperate relatives had waited all night in the cold outside the state-owned TTK Amasra Muessese Mudurlugu mine in the town of Amasra, in the Black Sea coastal province of Bartin, hoping for news.
-There were 110 miners working in the shaft when the explosion occurred Friday evening.
+Desperate relatives had waited all night in the cold outside the state-owned Turkish Hard Coal Enterprise’s (TTK) mine in the town of Amasra, in the Black Sea coastal province of Bartin, hoping for news.
+There were 110 miners working several hundred meters below ground when the explosion occurred Friday evening.

+Their wait turned to devastation by Saturday noon.
+Women cried at the funeral of miner Selcuk Ayvaz, whose coffin was wrapped in the red and white Turkish flag.

 Interior Minister Suleyman Soylu said Saturday that 40 miners were confirmed dead.
-Eleven were injured and hospitalized, while 58 others managed to get out of the mine on their own or were rescued unharmed.
+Eleven were injured and hospitalized, with five in serious condition, while 58 others managed to get out of the mine on their own or were rescued unharmed.
 The status of one remaining miner was unclear.

 Energy Minister Fatih Donmez said rescue efforts were almost complete.
 Earlier he had said that a fire was still burning in the mine’s gallery where more than a dozen miners had been trapped.
 Work to isolate and cool the fire continued, he said.